cancerberoSgx/gwtmauve/readme.txt

 * java/math/BigInteger/modInverse.java cause a infinite loop in prod mode.

 * BigInteger.isProbablePrime is very inneficient.nevertheless in java desktop is not that innefficient. it will take 268 ms wile in gwt javascript prod mode will take 5 secs !

+* java.util.Collections.rotate(List, int) is missing

+* TreeSet.clone is missing.

+* clone() is missing in some collectiosn like LinkedList and MapSet. in other collections exists like in vector, arraylist.